She dreams: the empty pedestal is made of glass and resting in it like bones in a reliquary are the names of the statue’s children.

 Liar! he thought.
 You’ve already seen it.
 I know you.

 I don’t really like jasmine tea, she thought.
-I should stop drinking it.
+I should stop

 I’ve been mulling over our last chat, he went on.
 Remember you said a large thing doesn’t have to be heavy.
 It reminded me of this artist Jankowski who’s been going around Warsaw picking up statues.
 I thought you might recognize some of them from your sojourn there.